Detailed guide on Vietnam labour law for foreigners

 Based on Vietnam labour Law, for enterprises with 10 or more employees, registering written ILRs with DOLISA is required.
 These rules comprehensively cover the working environment.
 However, for employers with fewer than 10 employees, ILRs are optional, though they must still incorporate labor discipline and material responsibility clauses into their labor contracts.
 Well-crafted ILRs are essential as they empower employers to take disciplinary measures or terminate contracts due to poor performance.
 Breaching ILRs can lead to disciplinary action, with a window of 6 to 12 months for addressing violations.

-Procedures of Labour Discipline
+Procedures of labour discipline

 The procedures for addressing violations of labour discipline must adhere strictly to regulations outlined in employment laws.
 These procedures involve holding documented meetings where the employer presents evidence of the employee's fault.
 It also includes the involvement of employee-representative organizations and granting employees the right to defend themselves or seek legal representation.

-Health and Safety Obligations
+Health and safety obligations

 Employers in Vietnam are required to comply with occupational safety and hygiene laws.
 They must establish internal rules and procedures based on national standards to ensure workplace safety.
 Additionally, employers must contribute to basic state health insurance for employees and provide regular health checks.
 Many international companies also offer additional private health insurance for enhanced coverage.

-Enterprises need to organize regular health check-ups for employees
+Detailed guide on Vietnam labour law for foreigners-007Enterprises need to organize regular health check-ups for employees

-Trade Union in Vietnam
+Trade union in Vietnam labour law

-The trade union system in Vietnam operates at multiple levels, ranging from the Vietnam General Confederation of Labour (VGCL) to grassroots unions.
+The trade union system in Vietnam labour law operates at multiple levels, ranging from the Vietnam General Confederation of Labour (VGCL) to grassroots unions.
 These organizations do not participate in business management as in some European countries and are not provided with information on business performance.
 While not mandatory, enterprises must facilitate the establishment of enterprise-level trade union organizations.
 The mandatory trade union fee is 2% of the total salary, and employees who join the trade union also contribute a portion of their salary.

-Termination of employment in Vietnam depends on various factors such as the reason for termination and the type of labor contract, affecting notice periods and severance payments.
+Termination of employment in Vietnam labour law depends on various factors such as the reason for termination and the type of labor contract, affecting notice periods and severance payments.
 The Labor Code tends to favor employees, particularly in labor disputes.

-Unilateral Termination
+Unilateral termination

 • Employers can terminate contracts under specific circumstances, observing applicable notice periods.